Updated: May 18

 Allowing for inevitable mistakes in each others words and actions

-Allowing humanness to show up through sharing thoughts and feelings
+Allowing humanness to show up through sharing and accepting each others thoughts and feelings

 Kindly giving and receiving feedback from a place of “let’s make this better together”